bryce-mcmath/traderu/docs/PRESENTATION.md

 Hello everyone.
 We'll talk about our project in a minute here but first we'll introduce ourselves.

-I'm Bryce, I started programming while I was in engineering at UVic, and I've found it more fulfilling than the jobs I've had since because I get to build things.
+I'm Bryce, I started programming while I was in engineering at UVic, and I've found it more fulfilling than the jobs I've had since, so this program seemed like a good next step for me.

 ### Jon